unadlib/iflow/README.md

 * State
 > support all ECMAScript2015 data types except function, and state can be defined or assigned later.
 * Action
 > support all type functions, and dynamic insert action or remove it.If you use `function`, its function's `this` is the current self pipe store.
-If you ues arrow function, the last argument is the current self pipe store.
+If you ues `arrow function`, the last argument is the current `self` pipe store.
 * Data flow
 > View trigger action, and run state's setter paths/value, then its setter paths was matched to the components's getter paths, finally decide whether to update
-### Install
+### Installation
 ```bash
 yarn add iflow
 //or
 npm install --save iflow
 ```
 If you want to use it completely, you may also need a connector for your Web view framework.
-For example, you used React and iFlow, and you should use `React iFlow` for the connector.
+For example, you used React and iFlow, and you should use [react-iflow](https://github.com/unadlib/react-iflow) for the connector.
 ### Gist
 ```javascript
 import iFlow from 'iflow'